pomodori92/voteBot/README.md

 3. Open voteBot.js with Notepad.

-4. Change the pollURL value with your poll URL, which can be found in the inspect element menu.
+4. Change the pollURL and answerID in the .js file to the desired values, which can be found in the inspect element menu of the poll page.
+(Default votes for the best Runner of the Week)

 5. Save it and close the file.